samgagnon/Dawn-of-Civilization/Version History/Dawn of Civilization README.txt

 # Panopticon for his Reformation mod as well as the help and code for leaderhead switches
 # Corossol for his inspiration and provided code I could take a look at ;) as well as the Bireme graphics (courtesy Ancient Mediterranean mod) and those related to Zoroastrianism (buildings and buttons)
 # The development team of RFC Europe for the Culverin graphics and button (cannon in RFCE) and the Bireme button (Venetian Galleas in RFCE), as well as several civic images
-# Ekmek (Akbar, Meiji, Dido/Elishat, Atatürk leaderheads)
+# Ekmek (Akbar, Meiji, Dido/Elishat, Atatï¿½rk leaderheads)
 # Amra (Akbar leaderhead)
 # Methyl Orange (Jimmu leaderhead)
 # bernie14 (Haile Selassie leaderhead)